oscar-youngquist/COMPSCI685/README.md

 The SubSumE folder contains the SubSumE dataset itself (both in the RAW and processed)

-To create a new environment for this project (on linux64): # `conda create --name 685 --file spec-file.txt `
+To create a new environment for this project:
+`conda create --name 685 python=3.6

-To create an environment using pip: `pip install transformers torch nltk spacy SentencePiece scipy scikit-learn rouge_score numpy pandas matplotlib lfs`
+Install requirements using pip: `pip install transformers torch nltk spacy SentencePiece scipy scikit-learn rouge_score numpy pandas matplotlib`

 Then, run the following commands: